A Weaker Notion of Atomicity in Integral Domains: Sub-atomic RIDF-domains

 \begin{Df} We say that a monoid $M$ is a \emph{restricted-irreducible-divisor-finite monoid} (RIDF-monoid) if every atomic element of $M$ has only a finite number of nonassociate irreducible divisors.
 We say that an integral domain is a \emph{restricted-irreducible-divisor-finite domain} (RIDF-domain) if its multiplicative monoid is a RIDF-monoid. \end{Df} An IDF-domain is obviously a RIDF-domain.
 However, the converse is not true in general as the following example shows. \begin{Ep} Consider a GCD-domain $D$ which is not an IDF-domain.
 For instance, fix a prime number $p$ and let $G$ be the subgroup of the additive group of rational numbers $\Q$ generated by the following set $\lbrace \frac{1}{p^k}\; |\;k\in \mathbb{N}\rbrace$.
-Then the group algebra $D:=\Q[G]$ is not an IDF-domain by \cite[Example~3.8]{BEJA}.
+Then, it follows from \cite[Theorem~5.2]{GP74} that the group algebra $D:=\Q[G]$ is a GCD-domain.
+On the other hand, $D$ is not an IDF-domain by \cite[Example~3.8]{BEJA}.

-Now, let us agree that $D$ is a RIDF-domain.
-Let $f$ be an atomic element of $D$, say $f=u\prod_{i=1}^n f_i^{e_i}$ where $u\in U(D)$, $e_i\in \N$, and the $f_i$'s are nonassocite irreducible elements of $D$.
+Now, let us prove that $D$ is a RIDF-domain.
+Let $f$ be an atomic element of $D$, say $f=u\prod_{i=1}^n f_i^{e_i}$ where $u\in U(D)$, $e_i\in \N$, and the $f_i$'s are nonassociate irreducible elements of $D$.
 Since $D$ is a GCD-domain, each $f_i$ is prime in $D$.
 Therefore, the elements $f_1,\ldots, f_n$ are the only nonassociate irreducible (prime) divisors of $f$ in $D$, and hence $f$ satisfies the RIDF-property.
 Consequently, $D$ is a RIDF-domain which is not an IDF-domain.
-Moreover, note that $D$ is a completely atomic domain since every atomic element has a prime factorization in $D$, and consequently its divisors also admit such factorizations.
+Moreover, note that $D$ is a sub-atomic domain since every atomic element has a prime factorization in $D$, and consequently its divisors also admit such factorizations.
 Also, note that $D$ is not atomic since $X-1$ is not atomic in $D$. \end{Ep}

-In general, the RIDF-property doesn't implies the completely atomic (and hence the U-FF) property as the following example shows (see also Example \ref{EP3}).
+In general, the RIDF-property doesn't implies the sub-atomic (and hence the U-FF) property as the following example shows (see also Example \ref{EP3}).

 \begin{Ep} Let $p$ and $q$ two prime numbers such that $p\neq q$.
 Consider the following Puiseux monoid